Azure/azure-sdk-for-js/sdk/test-utils/multi-version/README.md

 libraries that supports multiple service API versions.
 It is supposed to be added only as a devDependency and should be used only for the tests of an SDK library.

+The idea employed in this library is inspired by [mocha-tags](https://www.npmjs.com/package/mocha-tags).

 ## Key concepts

 - Our guideline recommends service client supporting multiple service API version takes an API